Hou-Rui/auto-script/README.md

   remove:     remove package(s) (default to native)
   search:     search package(s) in remote repositories (default to native and flatpak)
   update:     update package(s) (default to native, flatpak, zsh, vim)
-  autoremove: remove unused packages (default to native and flatpak)
   clean:      clean cache and unused packages (default to native and flatpak)
   info:       display info for a package (default to native)
+  files:      list installed files for a package (default to native)
   which:      query which package owns an executable (default to native)
   list:       list installed packages (default to native and flatpak)
   help:       display this message